-- Enable 2.4GHz Wireless or 5GHz Wireless or enable both according to your needs. - 2) Set an easy-to-identify SSID.
-Don't select Hide SSID unless you want your guests and other people to manually input this SSID for Wi-Fi access. - 3) Set Security to WPA/WPA2 Personal, keep the default Version and Encryption values, and set an easy-to-remember password.
-2.4GHz and 5GHz guest networks share the same password. - 4.
+- 1) Check Enable Guest Network. - 2) Set an easy-to-identify SSID.
+Don't select Hide SSID unless you want your guests and other people to manually input this SSID for Wi-Fi access. - 3) Set Security to WPA/WPA2 Personal, keep the default Version and Encryption values, and set an easy-to-remember password. - 4.
 Click Save.
 Now your guests can access your guest network using the SSID and password you set!